 Date

-Fri Apr 10A great paint job is all about the prep work, and one of the most critical preparation steps happens before you even pick up a brush: scheduling.
-You can do everything else right—thoroughly clean the siding, scrape every loose chip, and prime perfectly—but if you apply the paint in the wrong weather, all that hard work can be for nothing.
+Fri Apr 10A great paint job is all about the prep work.
+And one of the most critical steps happens before you even pick up a brush: scheduling.
+You can clean, scrape, and prime perfectly, but if you paint in the wrong weather, all that hard work can be for nothing.
 The paint simply won’t adhere and cure the way it’s meant to.
-Finding the ‘best time of year to paint house exterior’ ensures that your effort pays off with a beautiful, durable finish that protects your home from our damp climate for years to come.
+Finding the best time to paint house exterior ensures your effort pays off with a beautiful, durable finish that protects your home for years to come.

 Key Takeaways